AI Generate

 Response Metadata

-The node writes HTTP response metadata to msg[responseProperty] (default: msg._response).
+The node writes response metadata to msg[responseProperty] (default: msg._response).

 Fields: